 Inspiration Initially I created a theme and design in my mind, and then pen down a list and rough design on paper.
-After that I searched many images as references on the internet and started on a minimalist design draft, keeping the beautiful color combinations in mind.
-I searched many reference images of furniture and accessories which would be suitable for my design.
+After that I searched many images as references on the internet and started on a minimalist design draft, keeping the beautiful colour combinations in mind.
+I searched many reference images of Furniture and accessories which would be suitable for my design.

-The next step was to place some good camera angles because a camera angle is the most important thing for a best composition.
+The next step was to place some good camera angles because a camera angle is the most important thing for the best composition.
 If we don't choose a good camera angle then a scene can become a disaster.
-Here I applied the rule of third in photography which is very useful for these types of compositions.
+Here I applied the rule of thirds in photography which is very useful for these types of compositions.
 My suggestion is that never work on lower FOV because it distorts the camera angle.
-Generally I use FOV 50-75mm (focal length 23-38) and it is ideal for any camera angle.
+Generally, I use FOV 50-75mm (focal length 23-38) and it is ideal for any camera angle.

 Lighting Lighting is also an important role in any type of composition whether it is an interior or an exterior scene.
-Both techniques are my favorite, with the default Corona Sun and the HDRI lighting.
-In this project I used a HDRI from a Peter Guthrie pack, and I used HDRI in color correction with desaturation to achieve a rich white color.
-I used Corona disk light for the ceiling spot light.
+Both techniques are my Favorite, with the default Corona Sun and the HDRI lighting.
+In this project, I used an HDRI from a Peter Guthrie pack, and I used HDRI in Color correction with Desaturation to achieve a rich white Color.
+I used Corona disk light for the ceiling spotlight.
 The Corona Renderer has a benefit over V-Ray in that we don’t need to change so many settings.
 But I played with some settings in tone mapping to achieve good lighting and scene depth.

 Texturing Texturing has its own important part to achieve realistic appearances too, and honestly speaking, it is not an easy process, but if you work with patience and diligence then you can achieve the realism.
 You have to be very keen about the finishes of every material, like wood, metal, glass, stones, and so on.
-And my advice is that do not use low res textures and highly saturated images and colors.
-Always try to use seamless texture images so that you can avoid the repetition.
-Do not use flat color reflection, always use some greyscale images for imperfection in reflections and roughness.
+And my advice is that do not to use low res textures and highly saturated images and colors.
+Always try to use seamless texture images so that you can avoid repetition.
+Do not use flat Color Reflection, always use some Greyscale images for imperfection in reflections and roughness.
 I used Arroway, Siger Shader texture, and Texture heaven for hi-res texture images.

-Post-production I never use too much post-production.
-I always try to do everything in 3ds Max with Corona, like color correction, color and white balance, and so on.
+Post Production I never use too much post-production.
+I always try to do everything in 3DX Max with Corona, like color Correction, color and white balance, and so on.
 Sometimes I use Photoshop to control the contrast and brightness, and a little bit of color correction of any particular object.